ChameleonCloud/docs/source/technical/sharing.rst

 The most powerful feature available via Trovi is the ability to re-launch the available artifacts within Chameleon.
-Clicking "Launch with JupyterHub" will open a new Jupyter Notebook server with the artifacts downloaded (we support artifacts up to 500MB in total size, please contact the |Help Desk| if you need more space).
+Clicking "Launch with JupyterHub" will open a new Jupyter Notebook server with the artifacts downloaded (we support artifacts up to 500MB in total size, contact the |Help Desk| if you need more space).
 The animation below shows how easy it is:

 .. figure:: sharing/sharing_launching.gif